“Deep down I thought I had to make a change, but I was stuck in a 'velvet rut'.”

 Also for a big corporate there's not too much unnecessary corporate procedures or backstabbing.
 People don't get promoted because their face fits while they’re no good at their work (which is something I've seen with previous employers).

 I've also had the headspace to recognise other things I need to change.
 I'm in the process of moving from the city to the coast, which is something I've always wanted to do.

 How did you go about making the shift?

-For me it was about recognising the skills I had that I thought were boring me.
+For me it was about understanding the skills I had that I thought were boring me.

-It wasn't that, I was just in the wrong place.
+It wasn't the skills I was using, I was just in the wrong place.

-While going through the Launch Pad process, for the first time in years I re-recognised in myself what I'm naturally good at, and where I could contribute.
+While going through the Launch Pad process, for the first time in years I recognised in myself what I'm naturally good at, and where I could contribute.

 I love what I do, but I needed to be reminded of that.

 I picked the phone up to a recruitment firm that specialise in my sector.
 Within a month I landed my new role.

 What didn't go well?
 What wrong turns did you take?